-The model training clusters the historical training data (time series) and providing us with a model of normal behaviour of our process / asset.
+The Model Training clusters the historical training data (time series) and provides a model of normal behaviour of the process / asset.
 The clustering is done using the density-based algorithm DBSCAN (Ester, Martin, et al. "A density-based algorithm for discovering clusters in large spatial databases with noise.").

 The algorithm uses the following parameters:

-Threshold for the distance to check if a point belongs to the cluster (optional, default: estimated)
+Threshold for the distance to determine if a point belongs to the cluster (optional, default: estimated)

 Minimum cluster size (points per cluster, optional, default: estimated)